The Hotline

-The Hotline is a daily political briefing published by Atlantic Media from its headquarters at The Watergate complex in Washington, D.C..
-Founded in 1987, It is currently edited by Kirk Bado and published independently until its acquisition in 1996 by National Journal Group, now a subsidiary of Atlantic Media.
+The Hotline is a daily political briefing published by Atlantic Media from its headquarters at the Watergate complex in Washington, D.C.
+Founded in 1987, It is currently led by editor-in-chief Kirk Bado and published independently until its acquisition in 1996 by National Journal Group, now a subsidiary of Atlantic Media.
 It is notable for being "the first aggregation of political news ever produced in the United States" and for being a leader in converting political newsletters from mere aggregations to include detailed analysis.

 Description

 The Hotline is a bipartisan daily digest of the political events relating to upcoming statewide and national elections.
 In addition to condensing newspaper, magazine and digital political coverage from the previous 24 hours, it also includes analysis, both of specific races and broad trends.
 In addition to mass media, it includes analysis of TV ads and polls.

 The Hotlines target audience includes Congressional staffers, political operatives and pundits.
 The Hotline reporters also contribute to its companion publication the National Journal.
 It comes out with two daily editions, the "Wake-Up Call" with headlines, and the "Latest Edition" with additional text and analysis.